Skip to content

 How to Identify and Repair Stucco Window Leaks

-Water intrusion is not just a nuisance; it is a structural threat.
-Stucco absorbs water by design, but if the drainage plane behind it is compromised, that water rots the framing studs and shear wall.
-This guide explains how to diagnose the source and the surgical procedure required to fix it.
+Water intrusion is not just a cosmetic nuisance; it is a structural threat.
+Stucco acts as a reservoir cladding, but if the drainage plane behind it is compromised, water rots the framing studs and shear wall sheathing.
+This guide explains how to diagnose the source and outlines the surgical procedure required to fix it permanently.

 Free Assessment